hypered/design/README.md

 The Hypered design system is a collection of components, templates, and other bits of HTML and CSS to create a unified user experience across Hypered projects.
+It also contains non-web implementations, such as LaTeX templates.

-Components are provided in multiple compatible forms: `Next.js`, `blaze-html`, static HTML snippets, Pandoc templates, ...
+Components are provided in multiple compatible forms.
+The first one to exist was the `Next.js` + Tachyons.

+- `Next.js` + Tachyons.
+This is currently regarded as the reference implementation, until the ITCSS version is mature enough.
+This is the one re-implemented by other approaches.
+- Pugs + ITCSS.
+This should be the reference implementation at some point, especially as it is created alongside a Figma file (which should be the source of truth).
+- `blaze-html` (Haskell)
+- static HTML snippets
+- Pandoc templates
+- Scripts to modify Haddock results
+- ...

-The main site is built with Next.js and visible at [hypered.github.io/design-system](https://hypered.github.io/design-system/).
+The main site built with Next.js is visible at [hypered.github.io/design-system](https://hypered.github.io/design-system/).
 It also contains a [component explorer](https://hypered.github.io/design-system/storybook/) based on